 This is a four-week course with multiple start dates and is taught via the WSET Digital Classroom.
 It’s the same syllabus as the classroom course and you are given weekly activities, but you can study at your own pace.
 We will provide you with a list of sakes to source for the tastings.

-You can download your study pack and we provide support via email and Skype (should you wish).
+You can download your study pack and we provide support via email and Zoom (should you wish).
 The course materials are available for a year after the course has ended.

 You also have free access to our WSET Sake1 study guides so you can supplement your learning and practice questions before the exam.
-You can take the exam online or in central Manchester and we will register you for a date that suits you.
+You can take the exam online and we will register you for a date that suits you.

 You also have free access to our WSET Sake 1 study guides so you can supplement your learning and practice questions before the exam.
-The exam will take place in central Manchester and we will register you for a date that suits you.
+The exam will take place online and we will register you for a date that suits you.

 Please note that WSET updates the course and syllabus from time to time.
 This means that taking two years to complete your self-study, for example, might mean your study materials become outdated.
 Please contact us if you have any questions about this.